Free beer, other new incentives for Biden's 'vaccine sprint' - WTMJ

 WASHINGTON (AP) — Dangling everything from sports tickets to a free beer, President Joe Biden is looking for that extra something — anything — that will get people to roll up their sleeves for COVID-19 shots when the promise of a life-saving vaccine by itself hasn’t been enough.

+“The more people we get vaccinated, the more success we’re going to have in the fight against this virus,” Biden said from the White House.
+He predicted that with more vaccinations, America will soon experience “a summer of freedom, a summer of joy, a summer of get togethers and celebrations.
+An All-American summer.”

-“We’re looking at June as a critical month in our path to normal and as a critical month in order to continue the progress we’re making in our vaccination campaign,” Courtney Rowe, the director of strategic communications and engagement for the White House COVID-19 response team, told the AP.
+The Biden administration views June as “a critical month in our path to normal,” Courtney Rowe, the director of strategic communications and engagement for the White House COVID-19 response team, told the AP.

-The White House said Biden’s plan will continue to use public and private-sector partnerships, mirroring the “whole of government” effort he deployed to make vaccines more widely available after he took office.
+Biden’s plan will continue to use public and private-sector partnerships, mirroring the “whole of government” effort he deployed to make vaccines more widely available after he took office.
+The president said he was “pulling out all the stops” to drive up the vaccination rate.

-Anheuser-Busch announced a promotional giveaway Wednesday, saying it will “buy Americans 21+ a round of beer” once Biden’s 70% goal is met.
+Among those efforts is a promotional giveaway announced Wednesday by Anheuser-Busch, saying it will “buy Americans 21+ a round of beer” once Biden’s 70% goal is met.

+“Get a shot and have a beer,” Biden said, advertising the promotion even though he himself refrains from drinking alcohol.

 Additionally, the White House is partnering with early childhood centers such as KinderCare, Learning Care Group, Bright Horizons and more than 500 YMCAs to provide free childcare coverage for Americans looking for shots or needing assistance while recovering from side effects.